meaniscule/digital-ocean-deployer/readme.md

 ## Results
 The script does the following:
 - adds a new nginx server listening on the specified port and reloads nginx
+- makes a new tree and initializes a `--bare` git repo
+- adds a `post-receive` hook for git
+- tells you how to set this repo as a remote for your local repo

+### The nginx server block
 ```
 server {
   listen 80;